paolomonella/romualdus/README.md

 Post-processing of JuxtaCommons.org collation files:

+- `biblio.py`: import bibliography from a BibTeXML file to the 'front' element of chronicon.xml
 - `diff`: spreadsheets to check the diffs found by module `variant_subtype.py`
 - `juxta.py`: trigger for all other scripts (pre-processing before collation and post-procesing after collation)
 - `m_unifier.py`: re-unify collation files (see XML file description above)